data-apis/array-api/spec/draft/design_topics/device_support.rst

 3. A ``.to_device`` method on the array object to copy an array to a different device.

 .. note::
-   In the current API standard, the only way to obtain a ``Device`` object is from the ``.device`` property on the array object.
-The standard does **not** include a universal ``Device`` object recognized by all compliant libraries.
+   The current API standard does **not** include a universal ``Device`` object recognized by all compliant libraries.
 Accordingly, the standard does not provide a means of instantiating a ``Device`` object to point to a specific physical or logical device.

    The choice to not include a standardized ``Device`` object may be revisited in a future revision of this standard.

    For array libraries which concern themselves with multi-device support, including CPU and GPU, they are free to expose a library-specific device object (e.g., for creating an array on a particular device).
 While a library-specific device object can be used as input to ``to_device``, beware that this will mean non-portability as code will be specific to that library.

 Semantics
 ---------